zapier/visual-builder/docs/_embed/quick-account-creation.md

 - sign-up-last-name="last_name_of_your_user"

 ## Add support to the Partner API

 ### Redirect users to the Zap editor

+After an account is created with this implementation, a [user token still needs to be procured](https://platform.zapier.com/embed/partner-api#access-token) to access specific Partner API endpoints.
+Generally, since the user will already be signed in to their newly created account in an active session on Zapier, users won't have to explicitly sign in again when prompted with Zapier's OAuth flow.

 1. Use the URL below to initiate Quick Account Creation, then redirect users into the Zap editor with the Zap template set in the parameters:
 ```